justarecipe/justarecipe.github.io/_drafts/instant-pot-20-minute-spaghetti-squash.md

 Seal the Instant Pot and program to 6 minutes on High Pressure.
 Once the pressure has built up and the six minutes has eclipsed, the IP will beep.
 Do a Quick Release and remove the IP lid.

 Remove the spaghetti squash halves and use a fork to create the faux noodles by scraping the flesh of the squash.
+Serve with your favorite sauce.